Web Analytics

 How to Maintain Patio Heaters

 Regular maintenance of your patio heater ensures optimal performance and longevity.
-Start by cleaning the exterior with a damp cloth and mild soap.
-Check the gas connections for leaks using soapy water and look for bubbles.
-Clean the burner regularly to prevent blockages, and remove any debris or spider webs.
+Start by cleaning the exterior with a damp cloth and mild soap, removing dust and debris.
+Check gas connections for leaks using soapy water and inspect the burner for clogs or damage.